angular/material-start/README.md

 * Hide the Toolbar menu icon button if the Users list is open.
 * Add `click` support for the **menu** and **share** buttons.
 	* Use the `$mdSideNav` service to toggle the sideNav
+	* Auto-close the sideNav after a user is selected.

 ```html